acswmu/cluster-computing/scripts/README.md

-put anything useful used for setup in here
+##put anything useful used for setup in here
+- scala-deploy.sh SimpleApp scalademo